 Cigar Storage Humidity

 Many problems can arise from having the wrong humidor environment.
-When your humidity is too high the cigar will swell and be hard to smoke.
+When your humidity is too high, a cigar will swell and be hard to smoke.
 You may also experience mold growth, which will lead to the death of the cigar.
-If your humidity is too low you will find that the cigar wrapper is more brittle and smoking the cigar becomes difficult due to a faster burn.
+If your humidity is too low, you'll find the cigar wrapper more brittle and smoking the cigar becomes difficult due to a faster burn.
 It will also have a strong and undesirable smell when smoked.

 An incorrect humidity level is not the only potential problem to monitor.
-Temperature extremes will also affect your cigars.
-If the temperature is too high, and your humidity remains constant, you may encounter tobacco beetles, small insects that can devastate your cigar collection.
-If you notice small holes in the cigars or a reddish residue in your humidor the larvae have hatched and the beetles have begun to devour your collection.
-These cigars need to be disposed of immediately.
-Your remaining cigars, the ones that seem to be unharmed should be:
+Temperature extremes affect cigars too.
+If the temperature is too high and humidity stays constant, you may encounter tobacco beetles, small insects that can devastate your collection.
+If you notice small holes in a cigar or a reddish residue in your humidor, larvae have hatched and now beetles have started devouring your collection.
+Dispose of these cigars immediately!
+Your remaining cigars that seem unharmed should be:

 - Removed from the humidor and placed in freezer-safe, zip lock bags.